-Additionally, the City has eight nonmajor governmental funds: Airport, Beautification, Family Movie Night, General Capital Improvement, Hotel Occupancy Tax, Police Seizure, Municipal Golf Course, and Civic Center.
+Additionally, the City has eleven nonmajor governmental funds: Airport, Beautification, Family Movie Night, General Capital Improvement, Hotel Occupancy Tax, Police Seizure, Municipal Golf Course, Civic Center, Police LEOSE, Municipal Court Technology, and Municipal Court Security.
 The Airport Fund provides airport hangars for rent and sells retail airplane fuel.
-The Beautification Fund provides for improvements of city property.
+The Beautification Fund provides for improvements of City property.
 The Hotel Occupancy Tax Fund is used to promote tourism to the City.
 The Police Seizure Fund is used to hold funds seized by the City police until the adjudication process and then can be used, if the funds are considered forfeited.
 The Municipal Golf Course Fund provides a golf course.
 The Civic Center provides a facility for rental for community and social functions.
+The Police LEOSE provides for equipment and training for officers to maintain their certification.
+The Municipal Court Technology Fund provides for equipment and software upgrades for the City's municipal court.
+The Municipal Court Security Fund provides for equipment and personnel for the City's municipal court.